Saturdays of Thunder: Production

 The episode was written by Ken Levine and David Isaacs, and directed by Jim Reardon.
-The inspiration for it originated from a line in "Itchy & Scratchy & Marge", a previous episode in which Marge bans Bart and Lisa from watching their favorite cartoon, The Itchy & Scratchy Show, and Bart tells Lisa "Let's go finish our soap box racers."
-Actor Phil Hartman made his fourth guest appearance on The Simpsons in this episode as the voice of celebrity Troy McClure.
-The character appears at the beginning of the episode in I Can't Believe They Invented It!, a television show that Homer watches.
+The inspiration originated from a line in "Itchy & Scratchy & Marge", in which Marge bans Bart and Lisa from watching their favorite cartoon, The Itchy & Scratchy Show, and Bart tells Lisa "Let's go finish our soap box racers."
+Phil Hartman made his fourth guest appearance on The Simpsons in this episode as Troy McClure.
+He appears at the beginning of the episode in I Can't Believe They Invented It!, a television show that Homer watches.
 Larry McKay guest starred as the television announcer at the Soap Box Derby.

 The idea for the subplot of Homer's parenting originated from a real fatherhood test executive producer Sam Simon found and brought to the Simpsons studio.
 Levine later commented on writing the episode, "At the time David and I were writing this, my son, Matt, was about Bart's age. [...]
 So for me there was a certain amount of guilt associated, like 'Do I know my son's hobby?
 Do I know my son's best friend?' etc." The scene in which Bart welds on his racer resulted in an argument between the staff and Fox's censors, who were concerned that children would imitate Bart and misuse welding tools.
 The staff was able to convince them that very few children can even access welding tools.